-At its center of this tale is a shadowy Dutch landscape painter who flees to America after World War II to escape his past and a fresh start, but he is haunted and his life threatened by the past wherever he turns.
+This is a tale about a shadowy Dutch landscape painter who fled to America after World War II to escape his past and get a fresh start.
+But his past threatens his life wherever he turns.

 He is discovered living in Montana by Dutch cronies (Nazis) from the war who blackmail him into helping them steal valuable paintings from New York's Frick Museum.

 FBI agents stumble onto the thieves' plot and, in turn, blackmail the artist into helping them foil the robbery.
-To save his reputation and his life the artist must use his wits and the assistance of a beautiful woman to try to turn the tables on the thieves and the FBI.
-Will they succeed?
+To save his reputation and his life the artist must use his wits and the assistance of a beautiful woman to try to turn the tables on the thieves, the FBI, and the International Criminal Court in The Hague.

 FROM THE BOOK: "Stijn spent an early November afternoon near Ennis, Montana, doing what he loved, his rejuvenated brushes telling a story of the Madison River and the range of the same name whose shoulders shelter the meandering stream.
 This one would be for Marge, he decided, not some well-heeled stranger.